 Therefore, if BPA is indeed the cause of a Florida gynecomastia patient we treat, chances are the damage was done long ago.
 The 2003 NIH study advances the notion that changes taking place in developing fetuses and young children are generally permanent, whereas, in adulthood, ill effects may sometimes be alleviated if the causative agent is removed.

 BPA and its effect on human health continue to be researched around the globe.
 A Polish study published four years ago suggests that the chemical has a negative impact on several endocrine functions, including fertility and puberty, and can trigger the development of hormone-related cancer of the breast and prostate.
 Additional research during the last decade in Korea, China, and other countries has linked BPA to high blood pressure, obesity, heart problems and more.

 On the other hand, early conclusions by researchers participating in a U.S. government-backed project called CLARITY-BPA seem to indicate that BPA at low levels is safe.
 The project is not yet final, however, and many scientists dispute the finding.

-What do we advise our patients in New York?
+What do we advise our patients?
 Gynecomastia causes are often very tricky to identify.
 When guys are taking certain medications, consuming steroids or are obese, we can make educated guesses.
 But as far as BPA is concerned, the story is just too murky at this point.

 We might suggest, however, that if you consume massive quantities of beverages in cans, drink lots of water from plastic bottles and eat food that’s packaged in plastics, you might want to switch to as many fresh foods as possible.
 They’re healthier anyway.
 You can also choose glass containers, cook from scratch more often and read labels on the products you buy carefully.